 When it comes to making a good impression in an interview, showing up early is key.
 Arriving on time is a given, but when you arrive a few minutes before the scheduled time, you can demonstrate that you’re genuinely interested and excited about the opportunity.
 If you’re punctual, your potential employer is more likely to see you as dependable and considerate— qualities which are essential when aiming for a successful career.

-Arriving fifteen, twenty, or thirty minutes early can make you seem overly eager and unprepared, and can be a major inconvenience for your interviewer.
+Arriving fifteen, twenty, or thirty minutes early can be a major inconvenience for your interviewer.
 Instead of having time to prep for the interview or finish up other tasks that they have, the interviewer now has to focus on entertaining the early arriver.

-If you find yourself surpassing the five-minute mark before the meeting, it’s best to wait it out in your car or a nearby coffee shop until closer to its appointed time.
+If you find yourself surpassing the ten-minute mark before the meeting, it’s best to wait it out in your car or a nearby coffee shop until closer to its appointed time.

 Headed to an unfamiliar location?
 Check the route and parking situation ahead of time.
 This is especially important if you’re interviewing in a downtown location or office building that you’ve never been to before.

 Leave extra early to give yourself room for traffic or to search for traffic.
-Again, if you find yourself there more than five early, you can always wait it out before walking in.
+Again, if you find yourself there more than ten minutes early, you can always wait it out before walking in.

 If you have any questions or concerns about where to park or how to find the office, ask the person you’ve been communicating with at the company ahead of time.
 Don’t wait until the last minute!
-Your interviewer may not be at the computer to answer any last minute emails that come through.
+Your interviewer may not be at the computer to answer your email.